eprintsug/bootstrap/README.md

-bootstrap
+Bootstrap for EPrints
 =========

-Bootstrap theme for eprints
+A Bootstrap (http://getbootstrap.com/) theme for EPrints.

 This is a basic bootstrap eprints theme with as few design decisions as possible.
 It is supposed to be a blank cavas for you to build on.

-To create your own version, install the eprints theme and then create a bootstrap theme to style it to your own needs.
+It uses some JQuery to remove and change exisiting eprints classes, to bootstrap classes.
+This allows the bootstrap CSS (which is called in the template) to style the side.